All the times listed below are in Eastern Daylight Time (EDT).

 Databases and Analytics

-Zhengping Qian, Chenqiang Min, Longbin Lai, Yong Fang, Gaofeng Li, Youyang Yao, Bingqing Lyu, Zhimin Chen, and Jingren Zhou, Alibaba Group
+Zhengping Qian, Chenqiang Min, Longbin Lai, Yong Fang, Gaofeng Li, Youyang Yao, Bingqing Lyu, Xiaoli Zhou, Zhimin Chen, and Jingren Zhou, Alibaba Group

-Anand Iyer, Microsoft Research; Qifan Pu, Google; Kishan Patel, Two Sigma; Joseph Gonzalez and Ion Stoica, UC Berkeley
+Anand Padmanabha Iyer, Microsoft Research and University of California, Berkeley; Qifan Pu, Google; Kishan Patel, Two Sigma; Joseph E. Gonzalez and Ion Stoica, University of California, Berkeley